 Some of the topics you’ll find on this blog include:

 - Merging Finances With Your Significant Other

-- Side Hustling Using The Sharing Economy
+- Side Hustling Using Sharing And Gig Economy Platforms

 - Finding And Selling Sweet, Sweet Trash

 The name Financial Panther comes from an episode of the Simpsons, where Homer mishears the words “financial planner” for the words “financial panther.”
 I’ve always chuckled at this joke.
-You can see a clip from that episode here.
+You can see a clip from that episode below:

 A large jungle cat that can be trained to maul a person’s creditors and bill-collectors if that person is short on money.